Mom's Old Fashioned Potato Salad

 2) Scrub the potatoes thoroughly.
 If the skin comes clean, you can leave it on.
 If not, get rid of it.
 Now cut them into 1/2" cubes.
 Put them into a large pot and cover with cold water.
 Add the egg.
 Bring to a boil and add the 1/2 teaspoon of salt.
 Turn the heat down to a simmer.
 After about 15 minutes remove the egg and run cool water over it for at least a minute.
 Crack, peel, chop, and add to the bowl with the other ingredients.
 Cook the potatoes until tender, about 15 minutes.
 Drain and cool.

 2) When the potatoes have cooled, add them to the bowl and coat with the dressing.
-Salt and pepper to taste.
+Pepper and more salt to taste.
 Chill.